Rachel Naidus

 Spring

 When spring arrives, it’s still cold in Aspen, with average temperatures of 35 to 63 degrees.
-If you missed winter skiing season, you can still enjoy skiing into the spring.
+If you missed the winter skiing season, you can still enjoy skiing in the spring.

 Other excellent activities to partake in during a springtime vacation in Aspen include mountain biking, hiking, horseback riding, and shopping.

 Since the temperatures are chilly most days, it’s a great idea to layer up.
-If riding by horseback, a stylish pair of denim or fleece-lined leggings with paddock boots in brown or black will look equestrian chic.
+If riding by horseback, a stylish pair of denim with paddock boots in brown or black will look equestrian chic.

 Wearing a fitted top is important to prevent your clothing from getting caught up in the horse equipment.
 If it’s cold enough where you have to wear a coat, a close-fitting coat is best.